sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 ## About These Introductions

 I have prepared these introductions in order to ease a student into an understanding of the _nikāyas_.
+They accompany my translations of the four _nikāyas_ as found on SuttaCentral.
 This general introduction is meant to be read first, as it covers a variety of issues that are common to all the _nikāyas_.
 The four _nikāyas_ are a highly unified body of texts, sharing most of the significant doctrinal passages.
 The general information presented here is fleshed out in individual essays on each of the four _nikāyas_, which highlight the shifts in emphasis and orientation from one collection to the next.
 These may be read in any order.

-Summaries of major doctrinal themes may be found mostly in the introduction to the Saṁyutta Nikāya, rather than here.
+Summaries of major doctrinal themes may be found mostly in the _nikāya_ introductions, especially that for the Saṁyutta Nikāya, rather than here.
 But I would urge a degree of caution when it comes to summaries.
 There have been plenty of attempts at summarizing the doctrines of the early texts that are quite fine as far as summaries go.
 But the true joy of the suttas is in the undigested teachings, in that raw moment when the Buddha encounters a person in suffering and helps them, not by giving them a digested abstract, but by reaching out to them as people.
-I feel that it’s better to let a general understanding of the teachings emerge from such moments.

 I almost completely avoid sideways glances at the various Chinese and other parallels.
 Understanding these relations is critical, and the entire basis of SuttaCentral is founded on this fact.
 But the number of texts is very large, and the complexity of the subject is daunting.
 I fear that if I were to deal with parallels in any kind of depth, these essays would never be completed; and if they were, they would have become unreadably complex.
 Hence I have set myself a more manageable scope, sticking to the Pali texts, on the understanding that most things probably apply to the parallels as well.
 The reader can easily check the parallels on SuttaCentral if they wish.